Damdev-95/python_projects/README.md

 * To exit from the virtual environment, you type `deactivate` and the command prompt will no longer be prefixed by (my_venv).

+# Creating a requirements.txt file
+When you use pip freeze you see all the packages installed into your virtual environment.
+We need to be able to recreate the set of packages when the code is reused elsewhere.
+For example, giving the code to someone else or when running it in a different environment.
+To accomplish this pip uses a requirements.txt file.
+This file contains a list of all the packages and versions you need to install the new environment.

+You can create a requirements.txt file by using the command pip freeze > requirements.txt

+This will create the requirements.txt file in the current directory.

+To install a requirements.txt file in the new virtual environment you type pip install -r requirements.txt in the new virtual environment to install all the same packages and dependencies from that file.

 ```
 a_str = "This is an example of a string in quotes" # In python the word string is abbreviated to str
 my_float = 5.5